 Our orthodontics office in St. Augustine may have been closed for a little while, but we’re back, and we want to give you some quick tips on everyday things you can do to help keep your mouth extra-healthy while social distancing.

-What Foods to Choose With Braces?
+What Types of Foods Can I Have With Braces?

 Many patients struggle to find foods that were once easy to eat and now aren’t.
 When you get braces, you feel like you can’t have anything you want, but that’s not the case.
 Here are some good everyday examples of foods that are good and not-so-good for you and your braces.

 - Fruits without pits (bananas, grapes, oranges, and strawberries)

 - Soft vegetables (peas, potatoes, green beans, and spinach)

 Foods to Avoid: